Cetuximab (Erbitux®) is a targeted therapy drug. It is used to treat cancer of the bowel (colon and rectum), or head and neck.

 We cannot list every side effect for this treatment.
 There are some rare side effects that are not listed.
 You can visit the electronic Medicines Compendium (eMC) for more detailed information.

-You will be checked closely during treatment.
-But always tell your nurse or doctor if you feel unwell or have any of the following symptoms:
+Your nurse will check you for signs of a reaction during your treatment.
+Always tell your them straight away if you feel unwell or have any of the following symptoms:

 Rarely, people may get a reaction a few hours after treatment.
 If you have any of the symptoms above or feel unwell after you get home, contact the hospital straight away for advice.

-You are more likely to have a serious allergic reaction to cetuximab if you have:
+You are more likely to have a serious allergic reaction to cetuximab if you have an allergy to:

-- an allergy to tick bites (a tiny spider-like insect found in woodland and heath areas).
+- tick bites (a tick is a tiny spider-like insect found in woodland and heath areas).

 You must tell your cancer doctor and nurse if you have either of these allergies before they give you cetuximab.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and prescribe creams for your skin or medicines to help.
-If you have severe skin problems, they may lengthen the time in between your treatments or lower the dose.
+If you have severe skin problems, your doctor may need to delay your next treatment or lower the dose.

 Your doctor can give you anti-sickness drugs to help prevent or control sickness.
 If you still feel sick, tell your doctor.
 They can prescribe other anti-sickness drugs that may work better for you.

-Your eyelashes may grow longer and curlier.
-You may notice that your head and body hair is finer, curlier or more brittle.
+Your eyelashes may grow longer and more curly than usual.
 Men may notice less beard growth.
-Some people may lose their hair.
-This may happen slowly over several months.
-These changes usually improve when treatment is over.
-We have more information about coping with hair loss.
+You may notice your head and body hair is finer, curlier or more brittle.
+Some people may lose their hair slowly over several months.
+These changes are usually temporary and gradually improve once treatment is over.

 You may notice changes to your nails.
 They may become brittle and break easily.
 Wear gloves when washing dishes or using detergents to help protect your hands and nails.
 If the area around your nails becomes inflamed, tell your doctor straight away.